The convex core of quasifuchsian manifolds with particles: Introduction

 A quasifuchsian manifold is a complete hyperbolic manifold $M$ diffeomorphic to $S\times \R$, where $S$ is a closed, oriented surface of genus at least $2$, which contains a non-empty, compact, geodesically convex subset, see \cite{thurston-notes}.
 Such a manifold has a boundary at infinity, which is the union of two copies of $S$.
 Each of those two copies has a conformal structure, $\tau_+$ and $\tau_-$, induced by the hyperbolic metric on $M$.
 A celebrated theorem of Bers \cite{bers,ahlfors-bers} asserts that the map sending a quasifuchsian metric to $(\tau_+,\tau_-)$ determines a parameterization of the space of quasifuchsian metrics on a $M$ by the product of two copies of the Teichm\"uller space of $S$.

 A quasifuchsian manifold $M$ contains a smallest non-empty geodesically convex subset, called its convex core $C(M)$.
+Here we say that a subset $K\subset M$ is geodesically convex if any geodesic segment in $M$ with endpoints in $K$ is contained in $K$.
+This implies that the inclusion of $K$ in $M$ is a homotopy equivalence.

 The boundary of $C(M)$ is again the union of two copies of $S$, and each is a pleated surface in $M$, with a hyperbolic induced metric $m_+,m_-$ and a measured bending lamination $\lambda_+,\lambda_-$.
 (There is a special, ``Fuchsian'' case, where $C(M)$ is a totally geodesic surface, the two pleated surfaces mentioned here are then the same, $m_+=m_-$, and $\lambda_+=\lambda_-=0$.)

 It is known that any two hyperbolic metrics can be obtained in this way, this follows from \cite{epstein-marden} or from \cite{L4}, however it is not known whether any couple $(m_+,m_-)$ can be uniquely obtained.
 Similarly, any two measured laminations $\lambda_+,\lambda_-$ can be obtained in this manner if the weight of any leaf is less than $\pi$ and if $\lambda_+$ and $\lambda_-$ fill $S$ \cite{bonahon-otal}, but it is not known whether uniqueness holds.
 Recall that $\lambda_-$ and $\lambda_+$ fill $S$ if there exists $\epsilon>0$ such that, for any closed curve $c$ in $S$, $i(\lambda_-,c)+i(\lambda_+,c)\geq \epsilon$.

+The main goal here is to extend those results to quasifuchsian manifols with ``particles'', that is, cone singularities of a certain type connecting the two connected components of the boundary at infinity, as described below.

 Note that all the results mentioned here are actually known in the more general context of convex co-compact hyperbolic manifolds, i.e., interiors of compact manifolds with boundary, with a complete hyperbolic metric, containing a non-empty, compact, geodesically convex subset (or, even more generally for geometrically finite hyperbolic manifolds), the result concerning the measured bending lamination of the boundary can then be found in \cite{lecuire}.
 We stick here to the quasifuchsian setting for simplicity.